expipiplus1/vulkan/generate/readme.md

 - The `getAll` wrappers for functions such as `vkGetShaderInfoAMD` are oddly named
   - Write better names for the functions dealing with bytes

+- In PresentInfoKHR the vkPResults pointer is a return value!